Naxus28/js-oop-snake-game/README.md

 **Code**

-The first step would be review the code and look for places to improve patterns before writting any new code.
+The first step would be to review the code and look for places to improve patterns before writting any new code.
 Below is a list of improvements that I believe could be made on the current code:

 1. Snake Class/index.js: instead of passing `initialX` and `initialY` and calculating the inital position in the Snake class, the code could pass the initial position straight from the entry point file, which would make clearer what the initial position is without having to dig into the snake class.